User agreement - Artupia.com

 You will comply with the following rules for any artwork that you sell through the Service:

 - you will accurately specify each package's weight and dimensions plus.
 If Artupia or UPS, FedEx or DHL conclude that the weight and dimensions information you provide is inaccurate when processing the artwork at the Shipping Centre, you authorize Artupia, UPS, FedEx or DHL to correct this information on your behalf;

 - you will package all artworks appropriately and in accordance with Artupia indication and Service weight and dimensions limits.
-You can ask more information about any package or other applicable limits contacting email@example.com; if you fail to do so, UPS, FedEx or DHL may conclude that the artwork is undeliverable.
-In this case the transaction closes automatically and the money will be retransferred to the buyer.
+You can ask for more information about any package or other applicable limits contacting firstname.lastname@example.org; if you fail to do so, UPS, FedEx or DHL may conclude that the artwork is undeliverable.
+In this case, the transaction closes automatically and the money will be retransferred to the buyer.

-- upon receipt the notification from Artupia of payment from the Buyer, you will promptly bring the artwork to the nearest Shipping Centre (drop-off point) indicated;
+- upon receipt of the notification from Artupia of payment from the Buyer, you will promptly bring the artwork to the nearest Shipping Centre (drop-off point) indicated;

 - you will not combine multiple orders (either belonging to the same Buyer or different Buyers) in a single package.